-The newscasters on TV have lately been accusing certain Americans of being 'wusses' and 'wimps.'
-This name-calling attitude started when a high school ordered its students to stop wearing tee-shirts or sweatshirts with the name of the college they plan to attend.
+TV newscasters have lately been accusing certain Americans of being "wusses" and "wimps."
+This name-calling attitude started when a high school ordered its students to stop wearing T-shirts or sweatshirts with the name of the college they plan to attend.

 The administration of the high school told the students that wearing the shirts was a form of bragging and that the shirts made other kids feel worse about themselves.
-If your classmate was only accepted at Podunk Community College and you are going to Harvard, the shirt was a symbol of his failure.
-Never mind that it's also a symbol of your success.
+If your classmate was only accepted at Podunk Community College and you are going to Harvard, his shirt was a symbol of his failure.
+Never mind that yours is also a symbol of your success.